Rhetos/AspNetFormsAuth/Readme.md

 **Other:** In case of a server error, additional information on the error may be found in the Rhetos server log (`RhetosServer.log` file, by default).
 If needed, more verbose logging of the authentication service may be switched on by adding `<logger name="AspNetFormsAuth.AuthenticationService" minLevel="Trace" writeTo="TraceLog" />` in Rhetos server's `web.config`.
 The trace log will be written to `RhetosServerTrace.log`.

+## Build

+**Note:** This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
+You don't need to build it from source in order to use it in your application.

+To build the package from source, run `Build.bat`.
+The script will pause in case of an error.
+The build output is a NuGet package in the "Install" subfolder.